MauroLoche/ue5-style-guide/README_IT.md

 <a name="levels-mp-rules-demo"></a>
 #### 6.4.2 Demo Level

-If your project contains assets that should be demoed or come with some sort of tutorial, you must have a map within your project that contains the name "Demo".
-This level should also contain documentation within it in some form that illustrates how to use your project.
-See Epic's Content Examples project for good examples on how to do this.
+Se il tuo progetto contiene asset che dovrebbero essere demoed o come con qualche tipo di tutorial, dovresti avere una map dentro il tuo progetto che contiene il nome "Demo".
+Questo level dovrebbe inoltre contenere documentazione all'interno di esso in qualche forma che illustri come usare il progetto.
+Controlla gli Epic's Content Examples project per alcuni validi esempi su come farlo.

 If your project is a gameplay mechanic or other form of system as opposed to an art pack, this can be the same as your "Overview" map.